ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-Inter-service-communication.md

     }
 {% endhighlight %}

-Explanation properties:

-* `@FeignClient`: is the annotation for Spring to recognize OpenFeign clients, OpenFeign clients have to be interfaces as it is self declarative.
+* `@FeignClient`: is the annotation for Spring to recognize OpenFeign clients, OpenFeign clients have to be interfaces as it is self-declarative.
-* `value/name`: is the name of the feign client that will be used to create a Ribbon load balancer which can then be linked to the target application using service discovery or a fixed list of servers.
+* `value/name`: is the name of the Feign client that will be used to create a [Ribbon](https://github.com/Netflix/ribbon){:target="_blank"} load balancer which can then be linked to the target application using service discovery or a fixed list of servers.
 You could also use the url attribute to point your client to the target application when you're not using Ribbon.
-* `fallback`: If Hystrix is enabled, you can implement a fallback method.
+* `fallback`: if [Hystrix](https://github.com/Netflix/Hystrix){:target="_blank"} is enabled, you can implement a fallback method.

 {% highlight java %}
     @Component